isw-kudos/huddo-docs/docs/boards/troubleshooting/office365/index.md

 #### Resolution

-A user that has administrative capabilities within your Microsoft Office 365 organisation will need to sign in to Huddo Boards (either inside the Microsoft Teams configuration view or by going directly to [boards.huddo.com](https://boards.huddo.com)).
+A user that has administrative capabilities within your Microsoft 365 organisation will need to sign in to Huddo Boards (either inside the Microsoft Teams configuration view or by going directly to [boards.huddo.com](https://boards.huddo.com)).
 They will then be presented with the following prompt:

 ![Admin Approval Toast](../../msgraph/auth/administrator_approval_toast.png)